-key features, including:
+- ▶ key features, including:

 - significant habitat of Endangered and Threatened species

 - significant wetlands

 - significant coastal wetlands

 - significant woodlands

 - significant valleylands

-- significant wildlife habitat
+- o significant wildlife habitat

-- significant Areas of Natural and Scientific Interest
+- o significant Areas of Natural and Scientific Interest

-- fish habitat enhancements to key features, including Centres for Biodiversity
+- o fish habitat enhancements to key features, including Centres for Biodiversity

+- linkages

+- ▶ buffers

+- watercourses

-linkages buffers watercourses wetlands
+- wetlands

+Key features and NHS components are shown on Drawing E8.
 Sustainable Halton (NSEI 2009) established 30m buffers from all features, which is consistent with Greenbelt buffers and what some other municipalities are promoting.
+These buffers have been shown on Drawings E7 and E8, other than adjacent to existing development (e.g. roads).
+Buffers may be refined at the SIS stage, using the Region's Buffer Framework.

 The Premier Gateway NHS was developed based on the RNHS.
 It was refined based on site specific study.
-All natural heritage features identified through the characterization process of the project have been included within the Premier Gateway NHS, with the exception of the cattail marsh to the northeast of the Steeles/Trafalgar intersection.
+All natural heritage features identified through the characterization process of the project have been included within the Premier Gateway NHS.
 A total of 4 headwater drainage features, which are included in the RNHS, have been identified for potential relocation.
 Significant Wildlife Habitat has been included in the Premier Gateway NHS, thereby increasing the overall size of the system.

 The Premier Gateway NHS connects to the Greenbelt.
 The revised Greenbelt Plan (2017) added Urban River Valley Corridors to the Greenbelt as 120+m wide corridors, centered on a watercourse (60m from each side of the water's edge).
-An Urban River Valley Corridor has been identified immediately south of the study area, centered on Middle Sixteen Mile Creek, connecting 2 Greenbelt areas.
+An Urban River Valley Corridor has been identified immediately south of the study area, centered on Middle Sixteen Mile Creek, connecting two (2) Greenbelt areas.
 The existing Sixth Line runs directly through this corridor.